erjank/teaching/memory.md

 critique each other's maps.
 Do they present concepts or surface detail?
 Which of the relationships in your partner's map do you consider concepts and vice versa?

+---

+**Footnotes**

+[^1]: More recent estimates put the number closer to 4±1, which means that effective chunking is even more important than first thought.

 ----